Live Coram Deo – In the presence of God

 All victim-based crime is wrong; we just had a shooting at a Christian school in Tennessee, whereby three children and three adults were killed.
 This administration in Washington supports the transgender woman who shot them and the transgender community as the victims.
 Really?!
 They’re victims, alright.
 Like the many people who prefer the darkness of this world (John 3:19-20), they are victims of willful and affirmed sin.
 Who do you think they see as their enemy if they support them?
 Who do you think they are coming after next?

 Wow!
-We are indeed living in Isaiah 5:20 world.
+We are indeed living in an Isaiah 5:20 world.

 It’s time to step out of anonymity and be the light of the world that those in the dark need, or are you, oh Christian, going to be like those in Ezekiel 22:30: